Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Skip the rest of the pages until you get to Create connector button page.
 > Once your connector is up and running you will be able to visualise it in the Connectors tab in the MSK console.

-## Milestone 5: BATCH PROCESSING : CONFIGURING AN API IN API GATEWAY
+## Milestone 5: Batch processing : Configuring an API in API gateway
-#### Task 1: BUILD A KAFKA REST PROXY INTEGRATION METHOD FOR THE API
+#### Task 1: Build a Kafka REST proxy integration method for the API
-> For this project we will not need to create our own API, as I have been provided with one already.
+For this project we will not need to create our own API, as I have been provided with one already.
 The API name will be the same as UserId.
 ##### Step 1:
-> Create a resource that allows you to build a PROXY integration for your API.
+Create a resource that allows you to build a PROXY integration for your API.
 ##### Step 2:
-> For the previously created resource, create a HTTP ANY method.
+For the previously created resource, create a HTTP ANY method.
 When setting up the Endpoint URL, make sure to copy the correct PublicDNS, from the EC2 machine you have been working on in the previous milestones.
 - Remember, this EC2 should have the same name as your UserId.
 ##### Step 3:
-> Deploy the API and make a note of the Invoke URL, as you will need it in a later task.
+Deploy the API and make a note of the Invoke URL, as you will need it in a later task.

-#### Task 2: SET UP THE KAFKA REST PROXY ON THE EC2 CLIENT
+#### Task 2: Set up the Kafka REST proxy on the EC2 client
-> Now that you have set up the Kafka REST Proxy integration for your API, you need to set up the Kafka REST Proxy on your EC2 client machine.
+Now that you have set up the Kafka REST Proxy integration for your API, you need to set up the Kafka REST Proxy on your EC2 client machine.
 ##### Step 1:
-> First, install the Confluent package for the Kafka REST Proxy on your EC2 client machine.
+First, install the Confluent package for the Kafka REST Proxy on your EC2 client machine.
 ##### Step 2:
-> Allow the REST proxy to perform IAM authentication to the MSK cluster by modifying the kafka-rest.properties file.
+Allow the REST proxy to perform IAM authentication to the MSK cluster by modifying the kafka-rest.properties file.
 ##### Step 3:
-> Start the REST proxy on the EC2 client machine.
+Start the REST proxy on the EC2 client machine.